Synthetic Monitoring: What It Is, How It Works, and Key Use Cases

 How Does Synthetic Monitoring Fit into the Broader Context of Network Monitoring?

-The complex field of network monitoring consists of three key areas that provide a comprehensive view of network performance, health, and user experience.
-Synthetic monitoring is one of these “pillars” of network monitoring:
+Network monitoring consists of three key areas — often called “pillars” — that together provide a comprehensive view of network performance, health, and user experience.
+Synthetic monitoring is one of them:

-• Network Traffic Analysis (NTA): Often referred to as network flow analysis, network traffic analysis is the passive monitoring of actual traffic flowing across the network.
-NTA provides detailed insights into real-world network usage, which is invaluable for understanding overall network performance.
-NTA uses flow records (summaries of actual packet flows) using protocols such as NetFlow, VPC flow logs from cloud-based services, and packet traces (Deep Packet Inspection or DPI) to understand network performance metrics.
+Network Traffic Analysis (NTA): Often referred to as network flow analysis, NTA is the passive monitoring of actual traffic flowing across the network.
+It provides detailed insights into real-world network usage using flow records (such as NetFlow, VPC flow logs, and packet traces via Deep Packet Inspection) to understand network performance metrics.

-• Network Infrastructure Metrics: Infrastructure metrics collected by a Network Monitoring System (NMS) focus on the health and activity of network infrastructure devices like servers, network nodes, and storage nodes.
-This aspect of network monitoring is about maintaining and optimizing the physical and virtual components of the network.
-These metrics are gathered via methods like SNMP (Simple Network Management Protocol) and Streaming Telemetry (where devices are configured to send data automatically).
+Network Infrastructure Metrics: Infrastructure metrics collected by a Network Monitoring System (NMS) focus on the health and activity of network infrastructure devices like servers, network nodes, and storage nodes.
+These metrics are gathered via methods like SNMP (Simple Network Management Protocol) and Streaming Telemetry.

 How Does Synthetic Monitoring Work?